qwerty1979bg/vagrant-tfeV4-demo-with-valid-certificate/README.md

 note: The following instructions are true for v202007-2 of Terraform Enterprise.
 Adapt as needed for other versions.

 Info: In order to have a valid SSL certificate, you would need a domain name.
-In this case, I am gonna use duckdns.org for a free subdomain and Letsencrypt for a free SSL certificate.
+As an example, I am going to use duckdns.org for a free subdomain and Letsencrypt for a free SSL certificate.

 ## Obtain a free subdomain from duckdns.org